Skip to Content

 How do I stop my cat from Licking My Nose?

-It is best to seek veterinary guidance on priority.
-However, there are a few things you can try.
-One is to discourage the behavior whenever it happens simply.
+It is best to seek veterinary guidance if you think your cat might be unwell or anxious.
+However, if this isn’t the case there are a few things you can try.
+One is to simply discourage the behavior whenever it happens.
 Gently push your cat away and say “no” in a firm voice.
 With time and patience, your cat should get the message that this is not something you appreciate.

-If all else fails, commercial products can also help deter your cat from licking.
+Commercial products can also help deter your cat from licking if all else fails.
 These typically contain unpleasant tastes or smells that will dissuade your cat from continuing the behavior.
-Be sure to read the label carefully before using any of these products, as some may not be safe for cats if ingested in large quantities.
+Be sure to read the label and seek veterinary advice before using any of these products, as some may not be safe for cats if ingested in large quantities.

 Ginger cat licking its paw